 Because of the great interest in adoption outcomes for adolescents, Wave 2 of the project was funded by the William T. Grant Foundation and the Hogg Foundation for Mental Health.
 Data were collected between 1996 - 2000, when the target children were adolescents.
 Numerous articles have been published in professional journals and books (see project publication list).

-Wave 3 of the project (2005 - 2008) was funded by the National Institute of Child Health and Human Development, the National Science Foundation, and the William T. Grant Foundation.
+Wave 3 of the project (2005 - 2008) was funded by the National Institute of Child Health and Human Development, the National Science Foundation, and the William T. Grant Foundation when Hal Grotevant was at the University of Minnesota.
 The young children who enrolled in the study in the 1980s were now emerging adults ... some are married, some have children, some have completed college, some are working - they are taking many paths toward adulthood.
-The important new phase of the study is allowing us to look at how their long-term experiences in different adoption arrangements have set the stage for their development as adults.
+This important new phase of the study allowed us to look at how their long-term experiences in different adoption arrangements have set the stage for their development as adults.
+Wave 3 followed the study's participants across the transition into young adulthood (age 20-28) and asked how the quality of children's relationships while growing up predict the quality of their close relationships outside their families, their social adjustment, and their sense of identity as young adults.
 Wave 3 data collection was completed in 2008.

-This study contributes valuable research findings to the national debate about "the best interests of the child" in cases of adoption.
+Overall, the MTARP study has contributed valuable research findings to the national debate about "the best interests of the child" in cases of adoption.
 These findings have helped shape agency and state policies about contact between adoptive and birth family members.
-In the process, undergraduate and graduate students involved in the research are mentored in an interdisciplinary setting, as the study of adoption draws on psychology, sociology, economics, public policy, social work, and anthropology.
+In the process, undergraduate and graduate students involved in the research are mentored in an interdisciplinary setting, as the study of adoption draws on psychology, social work, sociology, economics, public policy, communication studies, and anthropology.
 This strength will be reflected in the development of information for the public that will contribute to a more accurate portrayal of the strengths, successes, and challenges experienced by members of the adoptive kinship network.

 - National Institute of Child Health and Human Development